 Nevada’s highway 50 gets billing as the Loneliest Road in America, but I can tell you that Route 6, and Nevada State Highway 375 (The Extra Terrestrial Highway) make Route 50 look like a crowded Manhattan pub.

 There were spots on this highway where I just stopped the truck, turned off the engine, and explored around for 20 minutes taking photos

 Weird highways are what I love, and so are weird web sites.

 You can stick to the interstates of the web, driving with everyone else to the Facebook Malls, I will take the weird roads any time I can.

 The internet I like is one that runs “uncertainly from nowhere to nowhere, scarcely to be followed from one end to the other, except by some devoted eccentric”.

 Top / Featured Image: Screen shot of http://www.roadtrip62.com/

-The post "There’s Probably No Place on the Algorithmic Chat Interface Blockchain Secured Web For Roadtrip-’62" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2016/05/roadtrip62/) on May 11, 2016.
+The post "There’s Probably No Place on the Algorithmic Chat Interface Blockchain Secured Web For Roadtrip-’62" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2016/05/roadtrip62/) on May 11, 2016.